Brand Love

 What is Brand Love?

-The concept of the consumer-brand relationship has been receiving immense and escalating attention and is considered essential for capitalising the performance of brands today.
+The concept of the consumer-brand relationship has been receiving increasing attention and is considered essential for capitalising on brand performance today.

 Underpinning the consumer-brand relationship is Brand Love – the passionate and emotional attachment to a particular brand that long withstands any temporary fascination.

-Combined with Emotion, the three attributes drive Desire, Loyalty and Advocacy of a brand to generate and maintain success.
+Combined with Emotion, the three attributes drive a brand’s Desire, Loyalty, and Advocacy to generate and maintain success.

 Why is it important?

-Brand Love is not emotional or wooly and vital for both B2B and consumer brands.
+Brand Love is not emotional or woolly, and it is vital for both B2B and consumer brands.
 Unlike customer satisfaction and loyalty, Brand Love is measured among users and non-users, capturing attitudes among everyone who is ‘brand aware’ for a broader picture of brand connectivity.

-Research suggests that a strong consumer-brand relationship improves consumers’ willingness to pay premium prices, adopt its innovations more quickly and brand durability.
+Research suggests that a strong consumer-brand relationship improves consumers’ willingness to pay premium prices, their adoption of innovations more quickly, and brand durability.
 Loyal behaviour and loving affection among consumers are highly credible and influential, strengthening the survival and success of brands.

-Brand Love is also found to be a strong predictor of overall Brand Equity.
+Brand Love is also a strong predictor of overall Brand Equity.
 Great examples of brands with high levels of love include Cadbury and Heinz.
 To what extent does your brand capture the hearts of consumers?

 What drives brand Love?